cloudmaven/documentation/pages/ccs/ccs_precis.md

 and maintaining computers.
 However the cloud has so many additional benefits that the inquisitive research team often finds there is more benefit from what the cloud *actually offers* than there is in *leaving behind* purchase orders and operating sytem patches.
 We call this perceptual shift 'cloud socialization'.

-A major impetus towards cloud socialization is the advent of cloud-hosted services, particularly the *Git* paradigm for open source code control, for example as embodied by *GitHub* repositories.
+Lastly it is important to note that a major impetus towards cloud socialization is the advent of cloud-hosted services. *GoogleDrive* is a typical example but in the research the most impactful development has been the *Git* paradigm for open source code control, for example as embodied by *GitHub* repositories.

-Describe how findings, results, techniques that were developed or extended, or other products from the project made an impact or are likely to make an impact on the base of knowledge, theory, and research and/or pedagogical methods in the principal disciplinary field(s) of the project.
-8000 chars.
+We began discussion with a postdoc working within a well-funded molecular engineering laboratory.
+This provided an opportunity to explore cloud computing scale as a means of solving two related problems.
+First protein folding (the central research task) requires a huge number of computations to resolve peptide configuration in a search space of 10 trillion possible configurations.
+Second, a research lab operating its own computers will experience intermittent resource demand with a job queue.
+Our solution was to work with AWS representatives to harness a cluster technology called **Batch** which enabled the postdoc to run a 2-week computation in 53 hours at a cost of
+$3500.
+This cost is approximately 3x the corresponding cost on owned hardware.
+In strict terms this means that the cloud is not cost competitive with owned hardware unless one or more of the following considerations comes into play:

+- The researcher tasks owned compute resources at <= a 1/3 duty cycle
+- The research scientist values their own time spent waiting for processing runs to start / complete
+- There is more computation to be done than can be supported on owned resources
+- The university hides or subsidizes cost of operations, for example power and HVAC
+- The cost of cloud computing continues to drop, consistent with the current multi-year trend

+Our engagement here had the impact of producing a library of ten million peptide structures in a reference dataset that will be made publicly available.
+However the principle impact of this work has been the documentation of the process within the *cloudmaven* resource corpus.
+By capturing cloud adoption success stories such as this one we provide a means for addressing the scale of research computing cloud migration as the social phase transition accelerates over the next decade.
+The methods described here will -- in the near term for this laboratory -- provide an alternative to standard computing practice that eliminates queue time and shortens the time to complete processing runs.
+(The **AWS Batch** process secured 164 high-powered computers for the 53-hour duration of the compute task.)

 Be specific about how our efforts are driving a new approach to coordinated research at NASA in HIMAT.